Rehab for Union Members Concord, CA

 Functional Alcoholics and Addicts Rarely Seek Help on Their Own

-Functional alcoholics and addicts are unlikely to seek help on their own – as they believe they do not have a problem.
+Functional alcoholics and functional addicts are unlikely to seek help on their own – as they believe they do not have a problem.
 Relationship partners and children are strongly negatively impacted by the addictive behaviors involved.

-If you are in a relationship with a functional addict – it is important to protect yourself and any children involved.
+If you are in a relationship with a functional alcoholic or addict – it is important to protect yourself and any children involved.
 Family therapy and stabilization of the entire family is needed for lasting and ongoing recovery.

 Interventions are often the best chance for functional alcoholics or addicts to get help.